7mind/izumi/doc/microsite/src/main/tut/distage/debugging.md

 ### Testing Plans

-Use `OrderedPlan#assertValid` method to test whether the plan will execute correctly when passed to `Injector#produce`.
+Use `Injector#assert` method to test whether the plan will execute correctly when passed to `Injector#produce`.

 ```scala mdoc:reset:to-string
 import distage.{DIKey, Roots, ModuleDef, Injector}